Already signed up? Once you requested, you will see this idea board added to your account in the next 12 hours.

 The peninsula's rainbow-coloured bathing boxes have provided a colourful backdrop to countless swims and lazy beach days all along the coast of Port Phillip Bay.
 While technically no more than a shed, with no water or electricity, many of the historic bathing boxes have been passed down through generations and remain in high demand.
 Found on beaches from Mount Eliza and Dromana to Rosebud and Portsea, these iconic bathing boxes are the peninsula's symbol of summer and have become a tourist attraction in their own right.

 At Geonbae, all your senses are treated to a Korean delight.
 It’s the first Korean barbecue restaurant to delight residents of Frankston and the Mornington Peninsula.

 Experience Australia’s abundant marine wildlife during a 2-hour small-group snorkeling cruise from Sorrento on the Mornington Peninsula.
 Visit prime locations around Port Phillip Bay to see dolphins, seals, colorful fish, and other species that inhabit the Great Southern Reef.
-Your guide provides the necessary equipment for snorkeling, along with live commentary about the region’s ecosystem.

 Take in an array of stunning sights and curious creatures at The Nobbies, a magnificent headland on the south-western tip of Phillip Island.

 Departing the Nobbies we embark on your off-road journey with incredible views and opportunities to spot Wallabies on the drive.
 Your tour guide will build up the anticipation of seeing wild Little Penguins, providing information about their unique habits and features.
 Did you know they have over 3000 feathers?